teuben/GBT-EDGE-HI/README.md

 ## Installation

-Install dysh in your choice of a (virtual) environment.
+Install [dysh](https://github.com/GreenBankObservatory/dysh) in your choice of a (virtual) environment.

-There will be an example `install_dysh` script for this as well.
+There is an example `install_dysh` script for this as well.

 If you want the dysh profile (see test1.py),